SerhiiMyronets/homelab/03-gitops/README.md

 # 03-gitops

-This stage defines and manages the full application lifecycle in the Kubernetes cluster using GitOps principles.
+In this stage, your Kubernetes cluster becomes fully GitOps-driven with automated deployment of platform services, observability stack, and demo workloads.
 Through Argo CD, all components—including platform services, observability tools, and workloads—are deployed in a declarative and reproducible manner.

 ## Purpose

-This layer defines the full GitOps deployment model for the cluster.
-It separates applications into logical stages—platform services, observability stack, and demo workloads—each managed by Argo CD Applications.
+This layer turns your cluster into a fully GitOps-managed platform, enabling reproducible deployments, real-time observability, and traceable demo applications.

 Argo CD Applications are bootstrapped in a controlled order to ensure service readiness and interdependency handling.
 This approach enables reproducible, declarative deployment of all Kubernetes workloads via Git.